Athens Landmarks - 20 Famous Landmarks in Athens, Greece

 If you stand at the edge of the cliffs here, you can see the Greek islands of Kea, Kythnos and Serifos.
 Though the temple looks beautiful at any time of the day, it is even more impressive with the orange hues of sunset and sunrise.

-Visit the Temple of Poseidon with an experience
+☂️ Experience the Temple of Poseidon with a tour

 In Summary